Microgrid Development

 Ed Krapels, founder of Anbaric Holding, acknowledged that he might appear to be a somewhat unlikely supporter of microgrids.
 Krapels is a long-time developer of transmission.
 But even as he continues to develop transmission, he has become bearish on transmission and bullish on microgrids.

-Once the US figures out the right business model for microgrids, they will “take off in the same way independent development of power plants has taken off,” Krapels said.
+Once the US figures out the right business model for microgrids, they will “take off in the same way independent development of plants has taken off,” Krapels said.

 Galen Nelson, director of market development at Massachusetts Clean Center, said that the biggest barrier to microgrid is not technical or financial but political.
 It is about “changing the way we think about this business model and moving a lot of powerful players in the right direction,” he said.